Are you looking for the perfect balsamic vinaigrette dressing for your next salad or dish? Look for further.

 Optional Add-ins to Your Balsamic Vinaigrette Recipe

-Just say no to added sugar.
+Just say no to added sugar

-How to Store Balsamic Vinaigrette
+How to Store Homemade Balsamic Dressing

 I always make this dressing in small batches and refrigerate it after using it to keep it fresh.

 Due to the highly acidic nature of balsamic vinegar, it stores easily in an airtight glass container for about 1 week in the refrigerator.

 Pro Tip: I simply store the dressing in a mason jar with a lid in the refrigerator until I use it next.
 This keeps the dressing fresh and tasting delicious!

 Tips for Making the Best Homemade Balsamic Dressing

 - High-quality doesn’t necessarily mean the most expensive; it just means shopping smarter and choosing the right ingredients.
 When preparing a homemade salad dressing—or anything, for that matter—make sure that each individual component is delicious on its own.

 - The ratio of vinegar to oil in the perfect vinaigrette is up for debate.
 I really like half & half.
 Some people prefer a 1:2 ratio of vinegar to oil (for example, 1/2 cup of vinegar to 1 cup of oil) or even 1:3.
 Just play around with it until you find how you enjoy it most.